 Welcome to The Construction Industry’s Benefit Plan!

-The Construction Industry’s Benefit Plan (CIBP) is a premier benefit plan for the construction industry in British Columbia features three plan options: the Standard Plan, a complete and comprehensive benefits program; and the Enhanced Plan, which builds on the Standard Plan by offering some higher levels of coverage; and the new Platinum Plan, which further increases coverage in a number of areas.
+The Construction Industry’s Benefit Plan (CIBP) is a premier benefit plan for the construction industry in British Columbia features three plan options: the Starter Plan, our most economical plan featuring basic coverage; the Standard Plan, a complete and comprehensive benefits program; the Enhanced Plan, which builds on the Standard Plan by offering some higher levels of coverage; and the new Platinum Plan, which further increases coverage in a number of areas.

 Unlike traditional insurance plans, the Construction Industry’s Benefit Plan (CIBP) uses a simple cost model that is easy to understand and meets our customers’ needs.